Coney Island: Fred Trump era

 During 1966, developers tried to revitalize the Coney Island boardwalk as an amusement area.
 Trump destroyed Steeplechase Park's Pavilion of Fun during a highly publicized ceremony that September.
 In its stead, Trump proposed building a 160 ft enclosed dome with recreational facilities and a convention center, a plan supported by Brooklyn borough president Abe Stark.
 The next month, the city announced its plans to acquire the 125 acre of the former Steeplechase Park, a move that many residents supported but that Trump considered to be "wasteful".
 In January 1968, New York City parks commissioner August Heckscher II proposed that the New York state government build an "open-space" state park on the Steeplechase site, and that May, the New York City Board of Estimate voted in favor of funding to buy the land from Trump.
 Condemnation of the site started in 1969.
 The city ultimately purchased the proposed park's site for $4 million, with a stipulation blocking Trump from developing the site as apartments.

 Trump filed a series of court cases related to the proposed residential rezoning, and ultimately won a $1.3 million judgment.
-The Steeplechase Park site laid empty for several years.
+The Steeplechase Park site lay empty for several years.
 Trump started subleasing the property to Norman Kaufman, who ran a small collection of fairground amusements called "Steeplechase Park" on part of the site.
 The city also leased the boardwalk and parking lot sites at extremely low rates, which resulted in a $1 million loss of revenue over the following seven years.
 Since the city wanted to build the state park on the site of Kaufman's Steeplechase Park, it attempted to evict him by refusing to grant a lease extension.